rsyslog/rsyslog/source/rainerscript/queue_parameters.rst

    "integer", "1m/16m", "no", "``$ActionQueueMaxFileSize``"

 Specifies the maximum size for the disk-assisted queue file.
-Parameter can be spezified in Mebibyte or Gibibyte, default for action queues is 1m and for ruleset queues 16m (1m = 1024*1024).
+Parameter can be specified in Mebibyte or Gibibyte, default for action queues is 1m and for ruleset queues 16m (1m = 1024*1024).